FreeRADIUS/freeradius-server/INSTALL.md

 ## Custom build

-FreeRADIUS has autoconf support.
-This means you have to run ``./configure``, and then run make.
+FreeRADIUS has GNU autoconf support.
+This means you have to run ``./configure``, and then run ``make``.
 To see which configuration options are supported, run ``./configure --help``, and read it's output.
 The following list is a selection from the available flags: